-The fair value of each option grant is estimated on the date of grant using the Black-Scholes optionpricing model.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
 Expected volatility for the period has been determined by the expected volatility of similar entities.
-The expected term of options granted represents the period of time that the options granted are expected to be outstanding.
+The expected term of options granted represents the period of time that the options are expected to be outstanding.
 Expected dividends are based on dividend trends of the Company's stock at grant.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.

-Option related compensation cost recorded during the year ended December 31, 2017 was approximately \$146,000.
-There was no compensation cost recorded in 2016 as all previously issued options had fully vested.
-At December 31, 2017, there was approximately \$380,000 of total unrecognized compensation cost related to options outstanding.
-The cost is expected to be recognized over a weighted average period of approximately 2.17 years.
+Option related compensation cost recorded during the years ended December 31, 2018 and 2017 was approximately \$175,000 and \$146,000, respectively.
+At December 31, 2018, there was approximately \$205,000 of total unrecognized compensation cost related to options outstanding.
+The cost is expected to be recognized over a weighted average period of approximately 1.17 years.

+There were no stock options granted during 2018.
 Assumptions used in calculating the fair value of options granted during 2017 were as follows: